tokkonopapa/WordPress-IP-Geo-Block/_codex/99. Filter hooks/ip-geo-block-ip2location-path.md

 ### Use case ###

-If you'd like to share the database file with the WordPress plugin [IP2Location Tags][IP2Tag] (or [other free plugins][IP2Free]), the following code snippet in your theme's `functions.php` may help you.
+If you'd like to share the database file with other WordPress plugins like [IP2Location Tags][IP2Tag] (or [other free plugins][IP2Free]), the following code snippet in your theme's `functions.php` may help you.